bytedeck/bytedeck/CONTRIBUTING.md

 6. Issue that pull request!
 7. Check to make sure your PR [passes its checks on TravisCI](https://travis-ci.org/github/timberline-secondary/hackerspace/pull_requests)
 8. Engage in the review of your PR until it is accepted

+### Contributing with Multitenant Architecture in Mind:
+When contributing to this repo, you need to keep in mind its multi-tenant architecture.
+Here are a few quick tips:
+* **Views**: If you create a new view, class-based views need to use the `AllowNonPublicViewMixin` and function-based views need the `@allow_non_public_view` decorator (see tenants/views.py for definitions for these two)
+* **Admin**: Model admin classes must all use the `NonPublicSchemaOnlyAdminAccessMixin`
+* **Tests**: All(?) tests need to inherit from the [`TenantTestCase`](https://django-tenant-schemas.readthedocs.io/en/latest/test.html) and use the `TenantClient`
+* **Migrations**: Do NOT use the standard migrate command!
+I for some reason you need to manually migrate, use the `migrate_schemas` commadn instead (you can find docs for this and other management commands [here](https://django-tenant-schemas.readthedocs.io/en/latest/use.html#management-commands)

 ## Report bugs using Github's [issues](https://github.com/timberline-secondary/hackerspace/issues)